 About 75% of the leading global food crops species, representing 35% of the global production volume, depend on animal pollination, especially by bees.
 Without animal pollination the production of these crops will be up to 90% lower.
 The ecosystem service of pollination by bees can only be delivered when suitable bee habitats (e.g. forests, hedgerows, natural grassland) and pollination-dependent crops (e.g. fruit and rapeseed) are in close spatial proximity.
-A map of pollination service, expressed as the percentage of avoided production loss, has been constructed by combining maps of potential pollination supply (based on habitat suitability) and pollination demand (based on crop types), taking these spatial factors into account.
+A map of pollination service, expressed as the avoided production loss, has been constructed by combining maps of potential pollination supply (based on habitat suitability) and pollination demand (based on crop types), taking these spatial factors into account.

 Protection against flooding due to heavy rainfall

 Flooding due to intense precipitation may occur when rainfall intensity exceeds soil water infiltration capacity.
 The presence of vegetation has a positive impact on this infiltration capacity, and thus provides an ecosystem service.
 The magnitude of this service was estimated by comparing potential infiltration capacity for the actual vegetation, with the hypothetical case without vegetation, and taking the difference.
 Maps for this difference where constructed by combining maps of vegetation and land cover with maps of soil types and tables of soil physical properties.